ZhangDailing8/ZhangDailing8.github.io/_pages/about.md

 # About me
 I am **Dailing Zhang <font face="楷体">(张岱凌)</font>**, an incoming Ph.D. student at **<a href=" ">Institute of Automation, Chinese Academy of Sciences (CASIA)</a >**, supervised by **<a href="https://people.ucas.ac.cn/~huangkaiqi?language=en">Prof. Kaiqi Huang</a >** (IAPR Fellow).
 Additionally, I am a member of **<a href="http://viig.aitestunion.com/">Visual Intelligence Interest Group (VIIG)</a >**.
+Obtained a Bachelor's degree in <a herf="https://automation.seu.edu.cn/2019/0527/c24498a275140/page.htm">Robotics Engineering in <a herf="https://automation.seu.edu.cn/main.htm#">the School of Automation, <a herf="https://www.seu.edu.cn/english/main.htm">Southeast University in 2023.
+Currently, my research focuses on visual object tracking, with a particular emphasis on the visual-language tracking task.
+If you are intrigued by my work or wish to collaborate, feel free to reach out to me.

 # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2020.12*: &nbsp;🏆🏆 Obtain China National Scholarship (国家奖学金) (the highest honor for undergraduates in China, awarded to top 1% students of SEU)!

 # 📝 Publications